warriorhub/warriorhub.github.io/index.md

 ## Deployment

-Our running application is [here](https://warriorhub-gamma.vercel.app/).
+### Vercel
+To make Campus Resource Scheduler easily accessible to the UH Mānoa community, we’ve deployed our application using Vercel, a powerful platform for frontend frameworks and static sites.
+Vercel streamlines the deployment process, offering continuous integration with GitHub and automatic updates every time changes are pushed to the main branch.

+You can access the deployed WarriorHub here: [https://warriorhub-gamma.vercel.app/](https://warriorhub-gamma.vercel.app/)

+---

 ## User Guide

-This section provides a walkthrough of the WarriorHub user interface and its capabilities.
+This section provides a walkthrough of the WarriorHub user interface, its capabilities, and mockups.

 ---